milana1726/CRUD-API/README.md

 The build files will be stored in the `build/` directory.

 ## Tests
-Run `npm start:dev` to start the server.
+Run `npm run start:dev` to start the server.
 Then run `npm run test` to execute the tests.